-Eligible candidates must meet the following requirements for Licensure, Experience, and Education at the time of application:
+Eligible candidates must agree to the Terms and Conditions and meet the following requirements for Licensure, Experience, and Education at the time of application:

 Maintain a current, valid MD, DO, PA, NP or Pharmacist license.

 Provide direct involvement or leadership in HIV care and treatment, over the 36 months preceding the date of application, through service in one of the following realms: